yamean3567/spotiplay/spotiplay-webapp/README.md

 ## File Structure
 The majority of the files are sorted in the src folder with the internal folders api, components, contexts, helpers, models, presenters and reducers.
-Outisde of these are the index.js file and the app.js files with dedicated to the routes of the files.
+Outsside of these are the index.js file and the app.js files with dedicated to the routes of the files.